tjfisher19/sta308fa2021_fars_analysis/README.md

 The FARS API is publicly available and instructions for accessing the API can be found here: https://crashviewer.nhtsa.dot.gov/CrashAPI

 We will be obtaining crash-level information for all counties in Ohio from 2019.
+The API requires we enter the FIPS code for each county, the list of counties and FIPS codes can be found here: https://en.wikipedia.org/wiki/List_of_counties_in_Ohio.
+Note that the county FIPS codes are odd numbered, 1, 3, 5, ....
+165, 167, ...., 175.